SpaceCat-Chan/walp/README.md

 ## functions

-all types used below are in WASM syntax, so the only ones that exist are
+all types used below are in WASM/Rust syntax, so the only ones that exist are
  - i32
  - i64
  - f32